 ….the automatic scheduling of defragmentation will exclude partitions on devices that declare themselves as SSDs.

-If you’re running Windows Vista, you should make sure to disable the automatic defrag, and if you’re using Windows XP with an SSD, one has to wonder why you’d have such an expensive solid state drive running with an ancient operating system.
-Also, don’t manually defrag.
+If you’re running Windows Vista, you should make sure to disable the automatic defrag and question your operating system choices, and if you’re using Windows XP with an SSD, one has to wonder why you’d have such an expensive solid state drive running with an ancient and unsupported operating system when you could switch to Linux instead.

-If you’re using either Windows 7 or Vista, your system is already configured to run defrag on a regular basis—generally 1 AM every Wednesday.
+If you’re using either Windows 7, 8, or even Vista, your system is already configured to run defrag on a regular basis—generally 1 AM every Wednesday.
 You can check for yourself by opening up Disk Defragmenter and seeing the schedule there, as well as the last run and fragmentation levels.

-For instance, in the screenshot below, you’ll see that the last time it ran just a few days ago, and there was 0% fragmentation.
+For instance, in the screenshot below, you’ll see that the last time it ran just a few days ago, and there was zero percent fragmentation.
 Clearly the schedule is working just fine.